Active Learning for Crowd-Sourced Databases: Experimental Results

-In this section we present results for our crowd-specific optimizations described in Section~\ref{sec:optimization}.
+In this section, we present results for our crowd-specific optimizations described in Section~\ref{sec:optimization}.

-{\bf PBA Algorithm:} We first report experiments on the {\it PBA} algorithm for choosing how many items to ask from the crowd (see Section~\ref{sec:noise}).
-Recall that this algorithm works by partitioning the items into subgroups and optimally allocating the budget to different subgroups.
-We report results on the CMU facial expressions dataset.
-We observed that the crowd had a particularly hard time telling the facial expression of some of the individual faces and had an easier time with others, so we created subgroups based on the {\it user} column of the data set, and asked the crowd to label the expression on each face.
-By choosing $n_{0}=2$, $v_{0}=9$, and $b^{max}=9$ (as mentioned above), we ran {\it PBA} and compared its performance to a uniform budget allocation scheme where the same number of questions are asked about all items uniformly, as done in previous research (see~\ref{sec:related}).
+{\bf PBA Algorithm:} We first report experiments on the {\it PBA} algorithm.
+Recall that this algorithm partitions the items into subgroups and optimally allocates the budget amongst them.
+In the CMU facial expressions dataset, the crowd had a particularly hard time telling the facial expression of certain individuals, so we created subgroups based on the {\it user} column of the dataset, and asked the crowd to label the expression on each face.
+By choosing $v_{0}$=$9$ and $b^{max}$=$9$, we varied $n_{0}=2,4,8,16,32$ and measured the point-wise error of our $P_{g,b}$ estimates.
+Figure \ref{fig:pba-error-estimation} shows that the average error of our estimates drops quickly as the sample size $n_0$ increases: the error is $0.22$ for $n_0$=$2$ and goes down to $0.13$ with only $n_0$=$8$.
+Also, curve fitting shows that the error is proportional to $O(1/n_0)$ (like most aggregates).

+Choosing $v_{0}=9$, $b^{max}=9$, and $n_0=2$, we also compared {\it PBA} against a uniform budget allocation scheme, where the same number of questions are asked about all items uniformly, as done in previous research (see~\ref{sec:related}).
 The results are shown in Figure~\ref{fig:optimal-allocation}.
-Here, the X axis shows the normalized budget, e.g. a value of $2$ means the budget was twice the total number of unlabeled items.
+Here, the X axis shows the normalized budget, e.g., a value of $2$ means the budget was twice the total number of unlabeled items.
 The Y axis shows the overall (classification) error of the crowd using majority voting under different allocations.
 Here, the solid lines show the actual error achieved under both strategies, while the blue and green dotted lines show our estimates of their performance before running the algorithms.
-From Figure~\ref{fig:optimal-allocation}, we can see that even though our estimates of the actual error are not highly accurate, since we only use them to solve an ILP that would favor harder subgroups, our {\it PBA} algorithm (solid green) can still reduce the overall crowd error by about $10\%$ (from $45\%$ to $35\%$).
-We also show how {\it PBA} would perform if it had an oracle that provided access to exact values of $P_{g,b}$ (red line).
+From Figure~\ref{fig:optimal-allocation}, we see that although our estimates of the actual error are not highly accurate, since we only use them to solve an ILP that would favor harder subgroups, our {\it PBA} algorithm (solid green) still reduces the overall crowd error by about $10\verb= We also show how {\it PBA} would perform if it had an oracle that provided access to exact values of $P_{g,b}$ (red line).